HereIsKevin/boreDOM/README.md

 Performant, simple, and lightweight templates and rendering for making the DOM boring.

-`boreDOM` requires ES6 features like proxies and will refuse to run on older browsers on Internet Explorer without extensive patching.
+`boreDOM` requires ES6 features and will refuse to run on older browsers on Internet Explorer without polyfills and transpiling.
+If you want to deploy `boreDOM` to older browsers, it is suggested you bundle it and then process it with Babel by yourself.
 Visit https://hereiskevin.github.io/boreDOM/docs/ for documentation.

 `boreDOM` is beta software.
 The general algorithm for rendering implemented is stable and handles most cases well, while remaining fast enough to render at over 100 times per second.
 The `dom` module is stable enough for production, with full API documentation and some examples.
 The `component` module is still undergoing development, being stable enough for casual development, but still not quite ready for production.